 Wealth management: The Private Wealth Management division helps ultrahigh net worth families manage all aspects of their financial lives, including legacy and estate planning, philanthropy and family office services.

 Digital advisory program: In the digital advisory program, known as Morgan Stanley Access Investing, clients invest in one or more model strategies managed by the firm.
 The team has created a proprietary algorithm to recommend an investment strategy, based on client answers to an investment questionnaire.
 The strategies typically consist of mutual funds and ETFs.
 Clients can add a tilt toward specific social or thematic issues.
 To participate in the program, clients must agree to electronic communication.

 To recap, here is a complete list of services offered by Morgan Stanley Wealth Management:

 - Pension consulting services

 - Educational seminars and workshops

-Separately, through its broker-dealer licensing, the team also places individual trades and is paid per trade.
+Separately, through its broker-dealer licensing, the team places individual trades and is paid per trade.
 Clients should consider if they are better off using the firm’s registered advisory services and paying a flat advisory fee, or if they would rather use the broker-dealer services and pay per transaction.

 Morgan Stanley also has other divisions that operate in nearly every other major category of the financial industry, including investment banking and capital markets; sales and trading; and research and investment management.